rm511130/PCF4CAS/README.md

 cf push factorial --docker-image rmeira/factorial --random-route
 ```

-Once deployed, you can test `factorial` by using a browser or a `curl` command per the example below:
+Once deployed, you can test `factorial` by using a browser or a `curl` command per the example below.
+Your specific URL will be different from the example shown below.

 ```
-curl factorial-courteous-toucan.apps.ourpcf.com/6; echo
+curl factorial-happy-toucan.apps.ourpcf.com/6; echo
 ```

 You should see results similar to this: